nickoala/telepot/README.md

 Two versions: **[traditional](https://github.com/nickoala/telepot/blob/master/examples/emodi.py)** | **[async](https://github.com/nickoala/telepot/blob/master/examples/emodia.py)**

 I am running this bot on a CentOS server.
 You should be able to talk to it 24/7.
-Meant to be publicly accessible, the async version is being run.
+Intended for multiple users, the async version is being run.

+By the way, I just discovered a Python **[emoji](https://pypi.python.org/pypi/emoji/)** package.
+Use it.